 After working as a teaching assistant in a kindergarten class, Zipporah Whiteman, ’18, M.A. in Teaching, came to Meredith College to develop her passion for education.
-Empowered by her Meredith experience, she looks forward to a career working with English as a second language (ESL) students.
+Empowered by her Meredith experience, she is now enjoying a career working with English as a second language (ESL) students.

 After volunteering with the kindergarten class for some time, Zipporah was eventually recommended for a position as a teaching assistant at the school.